gopaljogani/gopaljogani.github.io/_pages/cv.md

     </p>
     Research Assistant (part-time)
     <div style="color:#7a7a7a">
-      I developed an algorithm used to analyze mutations of 183 infants suffering from Sepsis
+      I developed an algorithm that analyzes mutations of 183 infants suffering from Sepsis
     </div>
   </div>
 </div>